HI everyone! This post is a transcript of a talk organized by SFU’s Institute for the Humanities Friday Oct 13.

 (slides from Octavia’s Brood, Evidence: “no one is impatient with anyone else’s growing” and “we did it”)

 The next book that I was able to come back to when I began reading again is what we have up on screen, a book that came out during that time that I’m sure many of you are familiar with, the Octavia’s Brood collection.
-I’m deeply inspired by the work that came together into this book, and I can’t do the project justice here, so I’m going to focus on one short story in it by Alexis Pauline Gumbs that touched my quite deeply in that time.
+I’m deeply inspired by the work that came together into this book, and I can’t do the project justice here, so I’m going to focus on one short story in it by Alexis Pauline Gumbs that touched me quite deeply in that time and continues to.

 It is called “Evidence” and I’ve got a page or two of it up on screen.